hits counter

 In her report, one of the nurses observed, "He thinks he's smarter than the doctors."

 Yes my dear, I do think I'm smarter than the doctors.
 Also, unlike the crooks who run this place, I am an honest man, which is one of the things that makes me so dangerous.
+The same kind of upbringing that can produce a monster, can also produce someone like me.

 Maybe you're wondering why I thought I was being pursued by men in helicopters.